LifeScopeLabs/lifescope-etl/tutorial/step-1.md

 For each API, you will add an API Map to your BitScoop account using the “Add to BitScoop” buttons.
 You can either enter any required API keys and User information when you create the map or edit the source of that map later.

 You need to create a BitScoop account via (https://bitscoop.com/signup) as well as an AWS account.
 For the sake of brevity we will not cover the specifics here.
+Learn BitScoop (especially connections) and AWS.

 ## Add API Maps to BitScoop